wp-plugins/buddypress-registration-groups-1/readme.txt

 = 0.4 =
 This version addresses a minor styling issue and an error shown on user activation if no groups were selected during registration.
 Upgrade immediately.

+= 0.5 =
+This version changes the display order of groups on the registration page to alphabetical.